meonkeys/mesos-doc-test/Hadoop-demo-VM.md

 The **hadoop** account has *sudo* privileges in the VM.

+Click the Firefox Web Browser on the Panel to view Mesos's documentation.
+The browser also provides the following bookmarks:
- Web UI for Hadoop and Mesos:
+### Web UI for Hadoop and Mesos:
     - [http://localhost:50030](http://localhost:50030) - web UI for MapReduce job tracker(s)
     - [http://localhost:50060](http://localhost:50060) - web UI for task tracker(s)
     - [http://localhost:50070](http://localhost:50070) - web UI for HDFS name node(s)